pytest-dev/pytest-bdd/README.rst

        └──auth
           └──login.feature

-And tests for this features could be organized in the next manner:
+And tests for these features would be organized in the following manner:

 ::